World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

 The charity said the team was traveling in a three-car convoy that included two armored vehicles, and its movements had been coordinated with the Israeli army.

 Rear Adm.
-Daniel Hagari, the top military spokesman, said earlier that officials have been “reviewing the incident at the highest levels.”
-He said an independent investigation will be launched that “will help us reduce the risk of such an event from occurring again.”
+Daniel Hagari, the top military spokesman, said officials have been “reviewing the incident at the highest levels" and that an independent investigation will be launched.

-Erin Gore, the CEO of the charity, said "this is not only an attack against WCK, this is an attack on humanitarian organizations showing up in the most dire of situations where food is being used as a weapon of war.
-This is unforgivable.”
+Anera, a Washington-based aid group that has been operating in the Palestinian territories for decades, said that in the wake of the strike it was taking the “unprecedented" step of pausing its own operations in Gaza, where it had been helping to provide around 150,000 meals daily.

+“The escalating risks associated with aid delivery leave us with no choice but to halt operations until our staff regain confidence that they can do their work without undue risk,” it said in a statement.

-UNRWA, the main U.N. agency in Gaza, said in its latest report that 173 of its workers have been killed in the territory since the war began.
+Jamie McGoldrick, the United Nations humanitarian coordinator for the Palestinian territories, said the strike was “not an isolated incident,” noting that around 200 humanitarian workers have been killed since the war broke out in October.

+“This is nearly three times the death toll recorded in any single conflict in a year,” he said.

-Hamas-led militants stormed into southern Israel in a surprise attack on Oct.
-7, killing some 1,200 people and abducting around 250 hostages.
+The war began when Hamas-led militants stormed into southern Israel in a surprise attack on Oct.
+7, killing some 1,200 people and taking around 250 hostage.
 Israel responded with one of the deadliest and most destructive offensives in recent history.

-In the face of a growing humanitarian disaster in Gaza's north, several countries worked to open a sea route, hoping it would allow more aid to enter the territory, where supplies have only trickled in through the land routes controlled by Israel.
-The United States and other countries have also airdropped aid, but humanitarian workers say such efforts are far from sufficient to meet mounting needs.

-Israel has barred UNRWA from making deliveries to the north, and other aid groups say sending truck convoys north has been too dangerous because of the military’s failure to ensure safe passage.
+Tensions have soared across the Middle East, and an apparent Israeli strike on Iran's consulate in the Syrian capital, Damascus, on Monday has ratcheted them up even further.
+Iran and its allies have vowed to respond to the strike, which killed two Iranian generals.

-Three aid ships from the Mediterranean island nation of Cyprus arrived earlier Monday carrying some 400 tons of food and supplies organized by World Central Kitchen and the United Arab Emirates following a pilot run last month.
+On Monday, three aid ships from the Mediterranean island nation of Cyprus arrived with some 400 tons of food and supplies organized by World Central Kitchen and the United Arab Emirates following a pilot run last month.

-The United States, which has provided key military and diplomatic support for Israel's offensive, has touted the sea route and plans to build its own floating dock, with construction expected to take several weeks.
+The United States, which has provided key military support for Israel's offensive, has touted the sea route and plans to build its own floating dock, with construction expected to take several weeks.

-Nael Eliyan, a displaced Palestinian, was in his tent about 100 meters (yards) away when he heard the explosion late Monday and raced to the scene.
-“Their injuries were serious, and they died quickly,” he said, describing them as “heroes, martyrs, brave people.”

-The bodies of the aid workers were taken to a hospital in the southern city of Rafah on the Egyptian border, according to an Associated Press reporter at the hospital.

-The U.S., Britain, Poland and Australia — whose citizens were reportedly killed — called for an investigation or an explanation from Israel and expressed dismay.
+The U.S., Britain, Poland and Australia — whose citizens were among those killed, according to the hospital — called for an investigation or an explanation from Israel.

 National Security Council spokesperson Adrienne Watson said the U.S. was “heartbroken and deeply troubled” by the strike, while British Foreign Secretary David Cameron called it “deeply distressing.”